-The board of directors receives reports on profit performance and market developments, and on developments in the group's risk picture.
+The board of directors receives reports on profit performance and market developments, and on the status regarding the group's risk picture.
 The board of directors conducts an annual evaluation of its work and its competence.
 It reviews working method, case handling, meeting structure and prioritising of tasks, and this provides a basis for any changes and measures needed.